Kittyfisto/Tailviewer.Normalizer/README.md

   source (pos.
 0)       Required.
 The path of a log file, an archive or a folder of log files
 ```

+# Output Formats

+For now, only JSON is supported.

+## Json

+The entire / all log source file(s) is normalized into a singular json file.
+Each line marks a new log entry.
+The following attributes are currently written:

+- Line: The line number of the first line of the log entry, e.g. `42`
+- FileName: The name of the log file the log entry was extracted from, e.g. `foo.log`
+- FullFilePath: The entire path of the log file the log entry was extracted from, e.g. `C:\bar.zip\foo.log`
+- Level: The log level of the entry, e.g. `fatal, error, warning, info, debug, trace` or `other` if the level couldn't be detected
+- Timestamp: The timestamp of the log entry in sortable format or null (See: https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings#Sortable), e.g. `2021-05-11T15:28:21`
+- RawMessage: The actual content of the log entry.
+May consist of multiple lines in case Tailviewer (or a plugin) detected that multiple lines form a singular log entry, e.g. `foo\r\nbar`

 # Examples

 ## Normalize an entire folder tree

+The following commandline call shows how to use the normalizer to parse an entire subtree of log files (ending in .log) into a single json file.
+The resulting log file is automatically sorted by timestamp.

 ```
 Tailviewer.Normalizer.exe C:\logs --recursive --file_filter *.log -o C:\condensed.json
 ```